sykang169/aws-well-architected-labs-kor/content/setup/lab-setup-master/_index.en.md

 ## CloudFormation Template
-Create a CloudFormation stack using the CloudFormation-template provided to proactively create the AWS resources needed for the AWS AWS CodeQuality lab.
+Create a CloudFormation stack using the CloudFormation-template file provided to proactively create the AWS resources needed for the AWS AWS CodeQuality lab.

 Create EC2 and VPC for 3-tier-web.
-We adopt best practices each pillar to this web.
+We have adopted the best practices of each pillar to this web application.

 To launch the CloudFormation stack, click the  [Launch Stack button](https://console.aws.amazon.com/cloudformation/home?#/stacks/new?stackName=MasterAccountStack&templateURL=https://sykang-productionapp.s3-us-west-2.amazonaws.com/all-account-vpc-new.yaml) to go to the CloudFormation console.